bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 The dmtx and libdmtx binairies are installed in `/usr/local/bin`.
 This is the folder `brew` uses for its installations and should already be in your PATH.

 #### Step 8 - Install slideToolkit.
-Download and install the latest version of the slideToolKit from GitHub.
+Download and install the latest version of the **slideNormalize** from GitHub.
 First create and go to the git directory, then download the **slideToolKit**.

 ```
 mkdir -p ~/git/ && cd ~/git